shulmda/learnsheet/README.md

 ## Acknowledgments

-* All the great people who created openpyxl and tkinter
+* All the great people who created openpyxl and tkinter (and pyinstaller)
+* Also, I used liberally from sample code I found on the internet.
+I cannot point to a specific example since it is a combination of many people's contributions.
+Be kind.
+Share!